QQI Level 5 – 5N2019 Beverage Service

-Our Bar skills training programme is designed to equip participants with the knowledge, skills and competencies needed to work in a busy bar of any size.
+Our Bar service training programme is designed to equip participants with the knowledge, skills and competencies needed to work in a busy bar of any size.
 This course will be delivered on-site in a bar/hotel so that course participants can gain hands-on experience with industry experts in a real-life setting.
 In taking this course, participants will gain practical experience of the day to day tasks required of bar personnel.
 Participants will explore a broad range of topics through practical activities and ongoing skills assessment which will prepare them for their work as a barperson.

-This course is an excellent choice for those who wish to enter into the beverage and bar industry or for those who wish to upskill in their current role.
+This course is an excellent choice for those who wish to enter into the beverage and bar service industry or for those who wish to upskill in their current role.
 This course will suit those who are currently working in, or who are seeking to develop career opportunities in the bar and hospitality services sector.

 - Responsible service of alcohol (legislation)